 What you can do in the meantime

-If you have days or weeks before your child's scheduled appointment, keep a record of what your child eats and how much he or she exercises.
+If you have days or weeks before your child's scheduled appointment, keep a record of what your child eats and how active he or she is.